 Walnuts are the richest nuts in omega-3s.
 A serving provides more omega-3s than the recommended daily intake!
-Just a walnut provides 23% of the DV.
+Just a walnut provides 23% of the Daily Value.

 Walnuts are the richest nuts in omega-3s and one of the richest foods in omega-3s.
-They have between 2.6 and 9.1 g of omega-3 fatty acids per 100g.
+Walnuts have between 2.6 and 9.1 grams of omega-3 fatty acids per 100g.
 The omega-3 content of walnuts depends on the variety.

-Other walnut varieties have a much lower omega-3 content, though.
-For instance, black walnuts have 2.68 g of omega-3s per 100g.
+Other walnut varieties have a lower omega-3 content, though.
+For instance, black walnuts have only 2.68 grams of omega-3s per 100g.
 They have 70% less omega-3s than English walnuts!
-Still, a serving (1 oz) of black walnuts provides 0.76 g of omega-3s, or 47% of the DV.
+Still, a serving (1 oz) of black walnuts provides 0.76 grams of omega-3s, or 47% of the DV.

 What’s the omage-3 content of other walnut-based foods?

 Walnut oil is also particularly rich in omega-3s.
-It has 10.4 g of omega-3s per 100g.
+It has 10.4 grams of omega-3s per 100g.
 Moreover:

-For comparison, a tbsp of fish oil provides about 4 g of omega-3s.
-This amount is 3.5-times the recommended daily intake.
+For comparison, a tablespoon of fish oil provides about 4 grams of omega-3s.
+This amount is 3.5 times the recommended daily intake.

 Walnut flour is also high in omega-3s.
-It contains approximately 11 g of omega-3s per 100g!
+It contains approximately 11 grams of omega-3s per 100g!